theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/gnostic-christianity/part-1/index.md

     - "What would you say to your own divine spark?"
   footer: "💬 Share your reflections using <strong>#TheGnosticKey</strong> and tag <strong>@thegnostickey</strong>."

+creativePrompt:
+  text: "Custom creative prompt for this scroll."
+  sharePrompt: "Custom prompt for social sharing."

 breadcrumbs:
   - { title: "The Gnostic Key", url: "/" }